-With Jarrett’s returns comes a major (and much needed) shakeup in the company that will see Dutch Mantell return as the head of creative, and Bruce Prichard return in an advisory role.
+With Jarrett’s return comes a major (and much-needed) shakeup in the company that will see Dutch Mantell return as the head of creative and Bruce Prichard return in an advisory role.
 Both of these veterans are major creative forces who have a long history of working with successful wrestling companies, so their return sounds like a major improvement in my mind.

 Another major question is where the Hardys will go; they have been the shining point of TNA TV lately and rumors of a WWE return have circulated for months.
 The question is, would the “broken” characters be brought to WWE?
 And if so, would they be handled properly or simply tossed away in favor of a return to the traditional “Hardy Boyz” that rose to fame in WWE?
 Without the same type of input they had in TNA, the new evolution of the Hardys that has gained so much attention could definitely be in question if it was brought to WWE……but oh the Hardy vs. Wyatt promo possibilities!

 What can TNA do to fix things?
 It really seems like they need to find their identity – are they going to be the opposite of WWE?
 Are they going to be more old school?
 Will they be edgier and do the things that WWE won’t?
 Will they push their women as sexier than WWE’s since WWE only pushes their women as equal superstars now?
 Any of these things are just points of contention that TNA could build from if they want to start making noise in wrestling again.